rust-lang/blog.rust-lang.org/posts/2021-08-01-disjoint-capture-in-closures.md

 ## What is disjoint capture?

-Disjoint capture is the ability of a closure to capture only part of a variable rather than the variable in its entirety (Rust 2018 behavior).
+"Disjoint capture" is the ability of a closure to capture only part of a variable rather than the variable in its entirety (the behavior in Rust 2018).
 The goal with this feature is to unify the semantics of closure captures with those of borrowing and move operations.

-Consider a Point `p` with fields `x` and `y` corresponding to the x and y coordinates of the point.
+Consider a `Point` `p` with fields `x` and `y` corresponding to the x and y coordinates of the point.

 ```rust
 let p = Point { x: 10, y: 20 };